South Bronx: Revitalization and current concerns

 There is hope that these developments also will help to generate residential construction.
 However, the new park came at a price: a total of 22 acre in Macombs Dam and John Mullaly Parks were used to build it.
 In April 2012, Heritage Field, a $50.8 million ballpark, was built atop the grounds of the original Yankee Stadium.
 The population of the South Bronx is currently increasing.

 Despite significant investment compared to the post war period, many exacerbated social problems remain, including high rates of violent crime, substance abuse, and overcrowded and substandard housing conditions.
+Substandard and poorly maintained housing has been blamed for disproportionately high asthma rates among children in the South Bronx.
 Its precincts have recorded high violent crime rates and are all considered to be New York City Police Department "impact zones."
 The Bronx contains the highest rate of poverty in New York City, and the greater South Bronx is the poorest Congressional district in the United States.
 Poverty in the public housing infrastructure has partially been caused by disinvestment by the city and state because, since the 1990s, a lack of state-funded operating subsidies to NYCHA created a $720 million shortfall by 2010 and, post 9/11, the city halted subsidies as well.
-The poorly maintained, substandard housing has caused disproportionately high asthma rates among children in the South Bronx, where residents are predominately minorities—mainly Black and Hispanic.